Abadrausar/Rubble-/other/Rubble Readme.txt

 Common Tasks:

 To activate or deactivate a Rubble addon manually you may set it's entry in addons/addonlist.ini to "true" or "false".
 If you just installed an addon it will not have an entry until Rubble has run at least once (after the addon was installed).
-If you want to run Rubble without generating anything so as to update the addon list file just run 'rubble -addonlist' (the GUI does this as part of it's startup process).
+If you want to run Rubble without generating anything so as to update the addon list file just run 'rubble -addonlist'.
 It is possible to specify addons manually as well, just use -addons.

 Some addons may allow additional configuration via "config variables", these are generally for advanced users and may be specified with the -config command line option.